SSI BENEFITS – WHAT YOU NEED TO KNOW

 Supplemental Security Income (“SSI”) benefits are different than Social Security Disability (“SSD”) benefits.
 SSI benefits are a “supplement” to SSDI benefits.
 The SSA can pay you SSI if your monthly SSD benefit is a low amount of money.
 However, you must also qualify by not having extra assets that can be turned into cash to pay your bills.
 For example, you cannot have a cabin, a boat, or money (more than $2000 saved in the bank).

 SSDI benefits are not based upon your assets.
 You must be found unable to work at any job due to a severe physical or mental condition.
 And, you must also have paid into the Social Security program by paying your taxes and working.
 If you have done that, then the SSA will pay you SSDI benefits.
-Unlike SSI, you can have any amount of money saved in the bank and own any assets.
+Unlike SSI, you can have any amount of money saved in the bank and own any number of assets.
 That does not affect your ability to receive SSDI payments.
-Find out more about SSDI payments.
-Learn more information on taxation of SSDI and SSI benefits.
+Find out about SSDI payments.
+Learn information about taxes on SSDI and SSI benefits.

 HOW TO APPLY FOR SSI BENEFITS

 You can file your application for SSI benefits online, no matter where you live.
-If you prefer not to file an application online, then you can call and begin an application with the SSA at 800-772-1213 (TTY 800-325-0778).
+If you prefer not to file an application online, then you can call and begin an application over the phone.
+Call the SSA at 800-772-1213 (TTY 800-325-0778).
 There, you can speak with a Social Security claims worker.
 Likewise, you can make an appointment to apply in person at your local Social Security office.

 The SSA will issue your first SSI payment for the first full month after you applied for SSI benefits and are found disabled.
 However, your SSI benefits may not be the same amount every month.
 Your SSI amount depends on your other income and living arrangements.
 If those change, so does the amount of your SSI payment.